acostauribe/test.io/_portfolio/project1.md

 **Conclusions**\
 Colombian demography with multiple mini-bottlenecks probably enhanced the detection of founder events and left a proportionally higher frequency of rare variants derived from the ancestral populations.
 These findings demonstrate the role of genomically defined ancestry in phenotypic disease expression, a phenotypic range of different rare mutations in the same gene, and further emphasize the importance of inclusiveness in genetic studies.

+# Available data: \
+[Manuscript](https://doi.org/10.1186/s13073-022-01035-9)\
+[Computational pipeline](https://github.com/acostauribe/TANGL)\
+[Apply for dataset access](https://bibliotecadigital.udea.edu.co/handle/10495/25727)

 {:.list-inline}
 - Date: March 2022
 - Journal: Genome Medicine
-- Available data: \
-[Manuscript](https://doi.org/10.1186/s13073-022-01035-9)\
-[Computational pipeline](https://github.com/acostauribe/TANGL)\
-[Apply for dataset access](https://bibliotecadigital.udea.edu.co/handle/10495/25727)